BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

                         Persist the user model.
                         '''

-We added an offset and limit attribute of type integer in the getUsers method.
-The ally framework knows how to handle free parameters as long as they have a default value and are of a primitive type.
-Now we need to adjust the implementation.sample_plugin.impl.user:
+We added offset and limit attributes of type integer to the ``getUsers`` method.
+The Ally.py framework automatically handles free parameters as long as they have a default value and are of a primitive type.
+Adjusting ``implementation.sample_plugin.impl.user``:

 .. code-block:: python